EPA for State and Local Governments

 -

-- Green power: The Green Power Partnership is a voluntary program that encourages state governments and other organizations to buy green power as a way to reduce the environmental impacts associated with purchased electricity use.
+- The Green Power Partnership is a voluntary program that encourages state governments and other organizations to buy green power as a way to reduce the environmental impacts associated with purchased electricity use.

 -